-Commence clear aligner treatment 1.1 Brief and prepare patient for clear aligners to be placed according to treatment plan Load attachment template with resin according to requirements and treatment plan 1.3 Perform indirect bonding according to requirements 1.4 Prepare enamel surface for bonding of attachment, brackets and buttons according to requirements 1.5 Bond orthodontic attachments and auxiliaries according to template 1.6 Perform inter-proximal reduction as planned 1.7 Issue clear aligners and appliances to patients with detailed instructions on wear time, diet, hygiene, maintenance procedures and handling emergencies 1.8 Update patient records and schedule timing for a review consultation based on planned inter-proximal reduction and patient preferences Consult with patient to adjust clear aligners 2.1 Review case history of patient and appliance being used 2.2 Interpret patient imagery to determine progress and adherence to treatment plan 2.3 Troubleshoot tracking and other issues based on clinical scenario 2.4 Make required adjustments to appliances based on progress towards treatment goals and provide details of expected outcomes to patient 2.5 Brief patient on amended appliance usage, cleaning, user adjustment and maintenance
+Commence clear aligner treatment 1.1 Brief and prepare patient for clear aligners to be placed according to treatment plan 1.2 Load attachment template with resin according to requirements and treatment plan 1.3 Perform indirect bonding according to requirements 1.4 Prepare enamel surface for bonding of attachment, brackets and buttons according to requirements 1.5 Bond orthodontic attachments and auxiliaries according to template 1.6 Perform inter-proximal reduction as planned 1.7 Issue clear aligners and appliances to patients with detailed instructions on wear time, diet, hygiene, maintenance procedures and handling emergencies 1.8 Update patient records and schedule timing for a review consultation based on planned inter-proximal reduction and patient preferences 2.1 Review case history of patient and appliance being used 2.2 Interpret patient imagery to determine progress and adherence to treatment plan 2.
+Consult with patient to 2.3 Troubleshoot tracking and other issues based on clinical scenario adjust clear aligners 2.4 Make required adjustments to appliances based on progress towards treatment goals and provide details of expected outcomes to patient 2.5 Brief patient on amended appliance usage, cleaning, user adjustment and maintenance

-Consult with patient to adjust clear aligners Update patient records and schedule review consultation based individual patient needs on 3.
-Monitor and evaluate patient imagery remotely 3.1 Commence and receive patient imagery, sent via digital communication technology 3.2 Manage quality of patient imagery by providing feedback to the patient via a digital app 3.3 Determine progress and adherence to patient treatment plan 3.4 Troubleshoot any deviations from expected progress 3.5 Update patient records and schedule clinical appointment for fur treatment based on individual patient needs ther 4.1 Select a fixed retainer type and the dental arch to bond according patient needs g to 4.2 Design and modify the selected retainer to meet patient needs 4.3 Take patient impressions and bite registration for fabrication of ne and adjusted fixed retainers ew 4.
-Place fixed retention 4.4 Use a technique to safely adapt fixed retention appliance to dent tition 4.5 Instruct patient in oral hygiene methods to care for fixed appliance and dentition ce 4.6 Create recall appointments for fixed retention monitoring, using values /irtual 5.
-Provide removable retention 5.1 Take intra-oral scan, patient impressions and bite registration for fabrication of removable retainers , 5.2 Fit removable retainers and trim if required 5.3 Instruct patient on use and care for the removable retainer 5.4 Create recall appointments for retention monitoring, using virtual tools
+Consult with patient to adjust clear aligners 2.6 Update patient records and schedule review consultation based on individual patient needs Monitor and evaluate 3.1 Commence and receive patient imagery, sent via digital communication technology 3.2 Manage quality of patient imagery by providing feedback to the patient via a digital app patient imagery 3.3 Determine progress and adherence to patient treatment plan remotely 3.4 Troubleshoot any deviations from expected progress 3.5 Update patient records and schedule clinical appointment for further treatment based on individual patient needs 4.1 Select a fixed retainer type and the dental arch to bond according to patient needs 4.2 Design and modify the selected retainer to meet patient needs 4.3 Take patient impressions and bite registration for fabrication of new and adjusted fixed retainers 4.
+Place fixed retention 4.4 Use a technique to safely adapt fixed retention appliance to dentition 4.5 Instruct patient in oral hygiene methods to care for fixed appliance and dentition 4.6 Create recall appointments for fixed retention monitoring, using virtual tools 5.
+Provide removable retention 5.1 Take intra-oral scan, patient impressions and bite registration for fabrication of removable retainers 5.2 Fit removable retainers and trim if required 5.3 Instruct patient on use and care for the removable retainer 5.4 Create recall appointments for retention monitoring, using virtual tools